metagenlab/zDB/README.md

 Several subcommands are available:
 ```
-setup - download and prepare the reference databases
+setup - download and prepare the reference and base databases
 webapp - start the webapp
 run - run the analysis pipeline
 export - exports the results of a previous run in an archive